 London is one of the most diverse cities in the world, enriched by people of every ethnicity, cultural heritage, and social background.
-Together we aim to build a diverse organisation that values is an important part of making the Trust a great place to work.
+Together we aim to build a diverse organisation that values and celebrates difference, promotes equality, and prioritises the wellbeing of our people.
+Therefore, we understand that actively promoting equality and inclusivity within our organisation is an important part of making the Trust a great place to work.
 To enable this, the Trust has three equality objectives: